-Pitches should include the topic, format (interview, panel, reading, lecture, audio essay), and expected completion date (See p.
+completion date (see p.
 4 for the pitch form).
 Email your pitch to spokenwebpodcast@gmail.com.
-You will receive a response within 7 days.

 Note: It is the contributor's responsibility to ensure they are on schedule and proactively notify the production team about any changes to the timeline to avoid causing delays in the podcast release schedule.